The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.

 Continued use of FDA labeler code (§ 801.57)

-The UDI Rule includes a provision that rescinds any National Health Related Item Code (NHRIC) or National Drug Code (NDC) number assigned to a medical device (21 CFR 801.57).
-On the date a medical device must bear a UDI on its label, any NHRIC or NDC numbers assigned to the device are rescinded and may no longer be on the device label or package (21 CFR 801.57(a)).
-If a device is not required to bear a UDI on its label, any NHRIC or NDC number assigned to that device is rescinded as of September 24, 2018, and may no longer be on the device label or on any device package (21 CFR 801.57(b)).
-The Enforcement Policy Regarding Use of National Health Related Item Code and National Drug Code Numbers on Device Labels and Packages - Guidance for Industry and Food and Drug Administration Staff, issued on May 21, 2021, describes the Agency's enforcement policy regarding the regulatory prohibition against providing NHRIC or NDC numbers on device labels and device packages.
-This guidance indicates that the FDA does not intend to object to the use of legacy FDA identification numbers on device labels and device packages, for finished devices that are manufactured and labeled prior to September 24, 2023.
+The use of NHRIC and NDC numbers for devices is being phased out over a time period that corresponds with the compliance dates for UDI requirements.
+On the date a medical device must bear a UDI on its label, any NHRIC or NDC numbers assigned to the device are rescinded and may no longer be provided on the device label or package.
+If a device is not required to have a UDI on its label, any NHRIC or NDC number assigned to it is rescinded and may no longer be on the device label or package after September 24, 2018.
+The Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices - Guidance for Industry and Food and Drug Administration Staff, issued on August 30, 2016, describes the FDA's intent not to enforce the prohibition against providing NHRIC and NDC numbers on device labels and device packages, with respect to finished devices that are manufactured and labeled prior to September 24, 2021.